OHNLP/Multisite_CancerCE_Benchmark/README.md

-# N3C-NLP-Documentation
+# Multisite_CancerCE_Benchmark

-Welcome to the N3C NLP Documentation site.
-Please find the contents of this repo at [Wiki](https://github.com/OHNLP/N3C-NLP-Documentation/wiki).
+Welcome to the Multi-site Cancer Element Extraction Benchmark Documentation site.
+Please find the contents of this repo at [Wiki](https://github.com/OHNLP/Multisite_CancerCE_Benchmark/wiki).